 Gartner coined the phrase “hype cycle.”
 However, what Gartner leaves out is they are probably the most important entity in legitimizing hype cycles.
 Gartner is there hyping the cycle of every experimental item that comes along, be it AI or Big Data or ERP (in the 1980s and 1990s).
 We cover this in the article How Gartner Promotes Hype Cycles.

 Gartner’s advice has led to a truly unwarranted restriction of resources for mainframe systems.

 “And most IT leaders have exacerbated the situation by aggressively cutting mainframe costs, rather than investing in mainframe application development.
 The result: mainframe environments are insufficiently responsive to the business—not because of any inherent property of the mainframe itself, but rather because of how it has been managed.
 Simply put, companies cannot accept the mainframe status quo at a time when mainframe applications, data, and processing power are more valuable to the business than ever.
 The mainframe cannot continue in its current siloed state.
 But IT must ensure its ongoing viability because its applications are indispensable and cannot be re-platformed.
 The one logical conclusion: IT must ultimately bring the mainframe into its mainstream cross-platform DevOps work processes.”

-Mainframe customers have been well and truly benefiting from the low maintenance of mainframes, but while they have been chasing the new shiny objects in the on-premises client-server realm (and also cloud realm), their mainframe investments have been lagging.
-This is explained by Chris O’Malley in the following quotation.
+Mainframe customers have been well and truly benefiting from the low maintenance of mainframes.
+Still, while they have been chasing the new shiny objects in the on-premises client-server realm (and cloud realm), their mainframe investments have lagged.
+Chris O’Malley explains this in the following quotation.